-Where does Renewaball get its raw material from?
+Where does Renewaball get its raw materials from?

-From tennis players who throw their used tennis balls in a Renewaball collection container, which we collect and empty twice a year.
-We separate those balls into felt and rubber.
-That felt is recycled (but not in the Renewaball because a Renewaball does not contain polyester or nylon) and the rubber is used as raw material and base for the new Renewaballs - but can also be reused for sports floors, for example.
+We get our feedstock from both tennis and padel players who throw their old/used balls in a Renewaball collection container, which we collect and empty when full.
+We separate all of them, no matter the brand, into felt and rubber.
+The felt is recycled (but not in Renewaball as a Renewaball does not contain polyester or nylon) and the rubber is used as raw material for new Renewaballs.

-Tennis balls are very harmful to the environment.
-This is not very public knowledge and not everyone realizes that, but it is a problem.
+Tennis and padel balls are very harmful to the environment.
+This is not common knowledge, not everyone realizes this, but it is really is a problem.

-- They are almost exclusively made in South East Asia, far from where we play tennis, produced under working conditions that often do not compare to working conditions that we expect over here.
+- They are almost exclusively made in South East Asia, far from where we play tennis and padel.
+They are produced under working conditions that often do not match our demands.

-- The components of a tennis ball also come from all over the world: A tennis ball has already traveled about 80,000 km before it comes out of the package.
+- The components of a tennis ball also come from all over the world: A tennis and padel ball has typically traveled about 80,000 km before it comes out of the package in Europe.
 Think of all that marine diesel, kerosene, CO2.

-- Wear on a tennis ball consists of a trail of thousands of plastic microparticles that fly off the polyester/nylon felt layer.
-Those particles are more than likely to end up in the well-known, plastic soup.
+- Wear on a tennis and padel ball consists of a trail of thousands of plastic microparticles that fly off the polyester/nylon fibre components in the felt layer.
+Those particles are more than likely to end up in the well-known plastic soup.

-- At the end of a tennis ball’s life, few of them end up on a tow bar at the end of a car or in a dog's mouth.
-Recycling a tennis ball never fully worked: the rubber and the felt were practically inseparable.
-And that's why about 97% of tennis balls still end up in the garbage heap - and don't decay.
-Or of course, in the waste incineration.
-Under the felt layer is black rubber and anyone who has ever seen a car tire burn knows that there is nothing nice about black rubber burning.
+- At the end of a tennis and padel ball’s life, few of them end up on a tow bar at the end of a car or in a dog's mouth.
+Recycling a tennis and padel ball never fully worked: the rubber and the felt were practically inseparable.
+And that's why about 97% of tennis and padel balls still end up in the garbage heap - and don't decay.
+Or of course, in waste incineration.
+Under the felt layer is rubber and anyone who has ever seen a car tire burn knows that there is nothing nice about black rubber burning.

-- There are a lot of tennis balls on this planet.
-We use around 5.5 million per year in the Netherlands alone.
-The US Open single-handedly spins 85,000 balls, Wimbledon 54,000, Roland Garros 65,000 and this is per tournament!
+- There are a lot of tennis and padel balls on this planet.
+We use over 5.5 million per year in the Netherlands alone.
+The US Open single-handedly spins 85,000 balls, Wimbledon 54,000, Roland Garros 65,000 and this is all per tournament!

-For tennis players who care about environmental pollution and climate change while at the same time continue playing tennis with a good ball.
+For tennis and padel players who not only want to play with a high performance ball but also care about environmental pollution and climate change while at the same time continue playing with a good ball.
 As a result, working towards UN Sustainable Development Goals 12, 13, and 14.